A/Prof Brian Cowie MBBS FANZCA, FASE

 Martin co-ordinates the rostering of Junior Medical Staff, and the General on-call roster for Senior Medical Staff.

-Tuong is one of the Deputy Directors and is also the Medical Co-Head of Research.
+Tuong is a Deputy Director and Medical Co-Head of Research.

 His clinical workload includes: